jobyh/indy-fridge/README.md

 - [x] Add a favicon
 - [ ] Add filters in a modal
 - [x] QR code
+- [ ] Cache SQLite database between builds so spidering only happens once a day
 - [ ] Add responsive can images (save these to storage)
 - [ ] Fix hops layout when there are lots of hops
 - [ ] Touch icons & alternate favicons